Welcome to the Bar SZ Ranch!

 What's Provided for Campers: One potty, two showers, s'more sticks, seating around the fire pit, a nightly campfire, one Weber grill (charcoal not included), one Santa Maria style grill (wood not included), and picnic tables.

-What's Provided with Cowboy Village: Six twin beds and two full beds in each cottage, linens, a bath towel, one potty, two showers, s'more sticks, seating around the fire pit, a nightly campfire, one Weber grill (charcoal not included), one Santa Maria style grill (wood not included), and picnic tables.
+What's Provided with Cowboy Village: Six twin beds and two full beds in each cottage, linens plus a down comforter, a bath towel, one electric heater, one fan, one potty and two showers by the barn, s'more sticks, seating around the fire pit, a nightly campfire, one Weber grill (charcoal not included), one Santa Maria style grill (wood not included), and picnic tables.